How to Test Claude Connectors: Unit Tests, Local Inspector, and CI/CD (April 2026)

 Before shipping your Claude Connector, make sure you have covered:

-• Tests run on both Claude and ChatGPT hosts (if cross-platform)
+inspectorfixture load each simulation and check the UI - Tests run on both Claude and ChatGPT hosts (automatic with

-• Display modes (inline, full, pip) render without layout breakage
+pnpm test) - Display modes (inline, fullscreen, pip) render without layout breakage

 If you are submitting to the Connectors Directory, the annotation and token limit items are hard requirements.
 Better to catch them in tests than in a rejection email two weeks later.